Quick start guide

 Flow type 2: ReuseID step-up

-- Create a strong binding between the MobileID user and the VideoID process.
+- Creates a strong binding between the MobileID user and the VideoID process.

-- Add identity attributes to the MobileID user.
+- Adds identity attributes to the MobileID user.

 Sequence diagram for ReuseID step-up with our Authenticator App

-Before you can trigger a ReuseID step-up transaction you need to have a MobileID user with a registered MobileID device.
+Before you can trigger a ReuseID step-up, you need to have a MobileID user with a registered MobileID device.

-To start the ReuseID step-up, you must trigger the following request:
+To start a ReuseID step-up, you must carry out the following request:

 POST https://api.signicat.com/reuseid/id-stepups